LoopyFig/HUMIID/README.md

 # HUMIID
 HUMIID is a tool to identify KEGG pathogenicity signatures in metagenomic data.
-To use HUMIID you must build or pull the docker image, assumed to be named humiid, and run the following command (replace humiid with actual image name if different):
+To use HUMIID you must build or pull the docker image, assumed to be named loopyfig/humiid, and run the following command (replace loopyfig/humiid with actual image name if different):

-sudo docker run -v {inputDirectory}:/data humiid pathogenicity {inputFASTA} {outputDirectory}
+sudo docker run -v {inputDirectory}:/data loopyfig/humiid pathogenicity {inputFASTA} {outputDirectory}

 {inputDirecotry}: the directory containing the input file and output directory, full path {inputFASTA}: a fasta format metagenomic dataset file in the input directory, path from input directory